lalrpop/lalrpop/doc/tutorial.md

 The function `process_root` processes your `src` directory, converting all `lalrpop` files into `rs` files.
-It is smart enough to check timestamps and do nothing if the `rs` file is newer than the `lalrpop` file, and to mark the geneated `rs` file as read-only.
+It is smart enough to check timestamps and do nothing if the `rs` file is newer than the `lalrpop` file, and to mark the generated `rs` file as read-only.
 It returns an `io::Result<()>`, so the `unwrap()` call just asserts that no file-system errors occurred.